scaled/scaled/README.md

 ## Packages

 By default, Scaled comes only with basic text editing capabilities.
 To properly Feel the Magic™, you will need to install some packages.
-You can list the available packages via
+You can list the available packages via:

 ```
 spam list --all
 ```